Basic OHV Laws and Rules:

 - Give your name, address, and identification to any injured person or owner of property that is damaged in the accident.

-- If anyone was injured or killed in the accident, submit a completed and signed OHV accident report to the Division of Utah State Parks and Recreation within 15 days.
+- If anyone was injured or killed in the accident, submit a completed and signed OHV accident report to the Utah Division of Parks and Recreation within 15 days.
 OHV accident forms are available from the Division of Parks and Recreation or any state parks ranger.
 Information in accident reports is confidential.